khalidfo/database-resources/README.md

 Explore fundamental concepts, understanding how databases store, organize, and manage data efficiently.

 **Database Management Systems**

 Delve into popular DBMS such as MySQL, PostgreSQL, Oracle, and SQL Server.

 **Types of Databases**

-nderstand relational, NoSQL, and NewSQL databases, each designed for specific use cases.
+Understand relational, NoSQL, and NewSQL databases, each designed for specific use cases.

 **SQL**

-aster the standard language for interacting with relational databases.
+Master the standard language for interacting with relational databases.

 **Data Modeling**

-earn the art of designing a database's structure, including tables, relationships, and constraints.
+Learn the art of designing a database's structure, including tables, relationships, and constraints.

 **OLAP**

-ain insights into OLAP tools for interactive multidimensional data analysis.
+Gain insights into OLAP tools for interactive multidimensional data analysis.

 **Courses**

-xplore online courses for all skill levels, covering a spectrum of database-related topics.
+Explore online courses for all skill levels, covering a spectrum of database-related topics.

 **Learning Platforms**

-iscover dedicated platforms offering courses, tutorials, and resources for database management.
+Discover dedicated platforms offering courses, tutorials, and resources for database management.

-**Practice Exercises**
+**Practice Exercises**2

-harpen your skills with hands-on practice exercises and real-world problem-solving.
+Sharpen your skills with hands-on practice exercises and real-world problem-solving.

 **Preparation for Jobs**

 Find resources guiding you in preparing for a career in database management.

 **Interview Questions**

 Equip yourself with common interview questions related to databases.

 **More...**